The Villains of Valley View: Production

 On December 10, 2021, it was announced that Disney Channel had begun production in Los Angeles on Meet the Mayhems, originally scheduled to premiere in summer 2022.
 The series was created by Chris Peterson and Bryan Moore, who also serve as executive producers and showrunners.
 On April 28, 2022, it was announced that the series, under the new title of The Villains of Valley View, would premiere on June 3, 2022.
-On August 23, 2022, the series was renewed for a second season.
+On August 23, 2022, the series was renewed for a second season, which premiered on June 15, 2023.
+On October 2, 2024, it was announced that the series was cancelled after two seasons.